John Buller (cricketer): Early life

-The son of politician John Yarde-Buller and Elizabeth Wilson Patten, he was born in December 1823 at Elvaston, Derbyshire.
+His father was the eldest son of Sir Francis Buller-Yarde-Buller, 2nd Baronet and Elizabeth Holliday (only daughter and heiress of John Holliday of Dilhorne Hall).
+His maternal grandfather was Thomas Wilson-Patten of Bank Hall in Lancashire, and his maternal uncle was John Wilson-Patten, 1st Baron Winmarleigh.

 He was educated at Eton College, before going up to University College, Oxford in 1841.
 He graduated B.A. in 1844, and M.A. in 1847.

+Career

 Buller made a single appearance in first-class cricket for Oxford University against the Marylebone Cricket Club at Lord's in 1850.
 Batting twice in the match, he ended the Oxford first-innings of 97 all out unbeaten on 3, while in their second-innings he was dismissed without scoring by Samuel Dakin.

 He later served in the South Devon Militia, where he gained the rank of Lieutenant-Colonel and succeeded his father in command.

-Buller married Charlotte Chandos-Pole in January 1845.
-He died in May 1867 at Chavenage House in Beverston, Gloucestershire, in doing so he predeceased his father.
-Upon the death of his father, who held the title Baron Churston, he was succeeded as the 2nd Baronet by Buller's son, John.
-He is the great-great grandfather of Aga Khan IV.
+Career

+In January 1845, Buller married Charlotte Chandos-Pole (1830–1895), a daughter of Edward Sacheverell Chandos-Pole of Radbourne Hall, Derby, and Anna Maria Wilmot.
+She had two brothers, Henry, took the arms and surname Gell when he succeeded to the estate at Hopton Hall, and Edward Sacheverell Chandos-Pole, who married Lady Anna Caroline Stanhope (a daughter of the 5th Earl of Harrington).
+Her sister, Eleanor, married Vice-Admiral Henry Bagot (a son of Rt.
+Rev. Hon.
+Richard Bagot).
+Together, they were the parents of: